 - Find out from the office of the registrar of chit funds whether there are any complaints or pending court cases against the chit fund company.

 - Ensure that you are financially prepared to contribute throughout the chit fund cycle.

+Ans.
 Chit funds have a bad reputation because scamsters have misused them in the past.
-However, registered and government-run chit funds are good investment instruments as they pay good dividends.
+However, registered and government-run chit funds are one of the best investment instruments as they pay good dividends.
 Many people, especially from small towns, have benefitted from such schemes.